abdessamadbettal/abdessamadbettal/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Full stack developer with 3+ years of experience of building REST APIs using Laravel framework with MySQL database, component-based frameworks/libraries React,Vue.
+Full stack developer with +4 years of experience of building REST APIs using Laravel framework with MySQL & MongoDB, component-based frameworks/libraries React & Next.js, Vue.

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have successfully graduated from Youcode - Université Mohammed VI Polytechnique.\